-Flaxseed and flaxseed oil contain various essential fatty acids but are particularly rich in alpha linolenic acid (ALA), an omega-3 fatty acid and precursor to the longer and less saturated omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Flaxseed (but not flaxseed oil) also contains high fiber that may have health benefits similar to other high-fiber products and phytoestrogens that may exert weak estrogenic or antiestrogenic effects depending on biological levels of estradiol.
+Flaxseed and flaxseed oil contain various essential fatty acids but are particularly rich in alpha linolenic acid (ALA).
+Flaxseed (but not flaxseed oil) also has a high fiber content that may have health benefits similar to those of other high-fiber products and phytoestrogens.
 Historically, linseed oil, derived from flaxseed, has been used as a topical demulcent and emollient, as a laxative, and as a treatment for coughs, colds, and urinary tract infections.
-More recently, flaxseed has been investigated for protection against atherosclerotic cardiovascular disease, including reduction of serum cholesterol, platelet aggregation, and inflammatory markers; chemoprotection against some cancers; improvement of menopausal symptoms; improvement of attention deficit hyperactivity disorder (ADHD) symptoms; and renoprotection in patients with systemic lupus erythematosus (SLE).
-However, clinical trials are limited.
+Interest in flaxseed centers on atherosclerosis, cancer, diabetes, and to a lesser extent, menopause, attention deficit hyperactivity disorder, bipolar disorder, and systemic lupus erythematosus (SLE).

 Contraindicated in patients with known hypersensitivity to flaxseed.